yl182/Artifact-for-Paper-ZDD-Boolean-Synthesis/README.md

+# New Version

+An updated version of this artifact is permanently publicly available at https://zenodo.org/record/5898695#.YfBUKv7MJPY.

 # ZDD Boolean Synthesis

 This is a ZDD-based synthesis tool as the artifact for research paper ``ZDD Boolean Synthesis`` for TACAS submission 2022.
 This tool is used in the paper compared to RSynth in previous work.

 ## installation and compilation

+Please first extract the tarball "ZDDSynthesisTarball.tar.gz" and follow steps below.

 This project requires C++ of version at least 11, and includes a modified ``CUDD`` package in cudd-release.
 It also includes the ``QMRes`` functions from previous work by Pan and Vardi under QMRes directory.